pauldotyu/kubestronaut/docs/ubuntu.md

 ## Install Ubuntu Server on VMware Fusion

-As mentioned in my previous post, I am using a M1 Macbook Pro, so I will be using VMware Fusion to create and run virtual machines on my laptop.
+As mentioned in the previous section, I am using a M1 Macbook Pro, so I will be using VMware Fusion to create and run virtual machines on my laptop.
 If you are using VMware Workstation, the steps should be similar.

 ## Create a New Virtual Machine